mikedilger/mosaic-spec/docs/record.md

    of bytes.
 This is useful for applications that require seeking an event by a known fixed string of bytes (and known author and kind).
 4. They can be copied from a previous event, to replace that event.

+The method of creation is determined by the application layer.

 #### Kind